How Do You Sprout Beans?

 Instructions

-• Pour the beans into a baking dish.
-Make sure to not fill it more than 1/5th full.
+• Pour the beans into a baking dish, making sure to not fill it more than 1/5th full.

 • Pour enough water into the dish to cover the beans at least 3 times.

-• Cover the pan with a towel and let sit overnight or for 12-18 hours.
+• Cover the pan with a towel and let sit for 12-18 hours.

 Notes